 The other reality is that you will be giving something up.
 Are you and your children ready to do that?
-For us it was convenience and leisure time.
-We had to give up the convenience of prime location.
-In our old home, we could walk to the library, the natural food store and the town square.
+For us, it was convenience and leisure time.
+We had to give up the convenience of a prime location.
+In our old home, we could walk to the library, the natural food store, and the town square.
 A major grocery store was within ten minutes.
 I could go there and buy chicken that was already killed and packaged and ready for me to cook it.
-No scalding or plucking necessary!
+No scalding or plucking is necessary!

 Still want a homestead?
 Let’s talk about waiting.